Philanthropy

 Anita and Poju have had a long-standing commitment to the arts across the world, working with institutions and on personal projects to create an inclusive, accessible future for art and artists.

-The Zabludowicz Collection collects and showcases emerging art through an international programme of exhibitions and events.
-The permanent exhibition space in Camden, north London and residency programme in Finland offer invaluable opportunities for artists entering the global art scene.
+The residency programme in Finland and other professional development opportunities such as Master Class and Testing Ground offer invaluable opportunities for artists entering the global art scene.
 The ethos of their cultural philanthropy programme is centred on professional development and mentoring artists at key moments in their careers, with sustained curatorial and financial support.

 Anita and Poju have held – and continue to hold – positions at world-leading cultural institutions.
 Anita is Trustee Emeritus of Camden Arts Centre and Honorary Member of the Tate Foundation, and Anita and Poju are both members of the Tate International Council.
 Anita is also Honorary Chair and Poju is Chairman of the British Friends of the Art Museums of Israel (BFAMI).
 This organisation supports art museums in Israel and is dedicated to providing the local Jewish, Christian and Muslim communities with access to art.